mininet-wifi/mininet-wifi.github.io/_pages/mobility.md

 ```

-In addition, you may want to consider some parameters:
+In addition, you may want to consider some parameters that be can be used when you add some node:

 ### Random Walk
 ```